bhavanki/abom/README.md

 bash doesn't natively support a typical struct/object data structure very well (associative arrays notwithstanding). abom rolls its own support that encodes a struct into a string.
 So, each abom component is a string, and the framework knows how to work with struct fields in the string - that is, it knows how to treat such a string as a struct.

 See [abom_struct.bash](abom_struct.sh) to learn how structs work.
 You are free to use them for your own components, or other purposes.
+Normally, you won't have to deal with components at the struct level, but instead use the more convenient component functions that manipulate struct data under the hood.

 ## Example 2: Text input

 [example_text_input.sh](examples/example_text_input.sh) gets the answer to a question using a text input component.
 Once the user enters a newline, the TUI closes and the script retrieves the text content.

 The `amod_modify_text_input` function updates the text input component based on the key that was entered.
 For example, the component content may get a new character added to it, or removed from it.

+The `amod_get_content_text_input` function gets the text stored in the text input component.

 ## Keys